fabricated-atelier/.github/assets/readme.md

-Assets which belong to the origanisation can be placed in here.
+Assets which belong to the Fabricated Atelier organisation and its members